zilbers/analytics-challenge-boilerplate/README.md

 ## Introduction

-You will build analytics system that would present usage analytics about a website by collecting events sent to the platform.
+You will build analytics system that would present usage analytics about a website by collecting events sent to the platform (similar to Mixpanel.com).

 ## Getting Started